ros-visualization/oculus_rviz_plugins/README.md

 render in full screen mode on your Oculus headset.
 It must be registered as secondary screen for this to work.

-The Oculus view will be rendered from the same position as the main RViz camera while following your head's orientation.
+By default, the Oculus view will be rendered from the same position as the main RViz camera while following your head's orientation.
+Alternatively, you can attach the camera to a tf frame.

 This is how the Display should look like in windowed mode: